api3dao/signed-api/packages/airnode-feed/README.md

 Airnode feed needs two configuration files, `airnode-feed.json` and `secrets.env`.
 All expressions of a form `${SECRET_NAME}` are referring to values from secrets and are interpolated inside the `airnode-feed.json` at runtime.
-You are advised to put sensitive information inside secrets.
+You are advised to put sensitive information inside secrets file.

 You can also refer to the [example configuration](./config).